December 6, 2017

 Communications and Media Relations Coordinator

-VALDOSTA — Valdosta State University has already welcomed more than 8 percent of its Class of Fall 2016 into the 1906 Society.
+VALDOSTA — Valdosta State University has already welcomed seven percent of its Class of Fall 2017 into the 1906 Society.

 The 1906 Society is a student giving organization that is dedicated to the continued growth and development of VSU through individual gifts from graduating seniors and graduate students who want to protect and nurture their alma mater’s tradition of academic, creative, athletic, research, and service excellence on campus, in the community, and around the world.
 It was founded in 2006, the university’s centennial year.